mate-academy/js_2048_game/README.md

     - Run `npm run test` command to test your code;
     - Run `npm run test:only -- -n` to run fast test ignoring linter;
     - Run `npm run test:only -- -l` to run fast test with additional info in console ignoring linter.

-### Task: 2048 game
+# 2048 game

-Hey!
-Are you ready for a real hard check of your JavaScript skills, ninja?
-If you are still here, let's do it.

-In this task, you need to implement the 2048 game like in [this reference](https://play2048.co/) Don't play for too long!
-We need you to write the code!

-Okay, what do we have?
-1) HTML and CSS are already written.
-You can use it, or implement your own design if you want.
-2) Reference.

-That's it!

-Okay, okay.
-Also, we have some rules:
+In this project, a replica of the 2048 game for desktop was implemented.
+The original styles were used.

+The rules of the game:
 1) The game field is 4 x 4
 2) Each cell can be empty or contain one of the numbers: 2, 4, 8 ...
 2^n
 3) The player can move cells with keyboard arrows